pmatheusvinhas/react-waitlist/README.md

 ## Proxy API Setup

-For client-side usage, you need to set up proxy endpoints to protect your sensitive credentials:
+For client-side usage, proxy endpoints are strongly recommended to protect your sensitive credentials:

 ### Resend Proxy (for API key protection)